On tours or by yourself, eventually, you will catch yourself off-guard admiring these wonderful, full of Hoi An culturist beauty locations!

 Admission: 15,000VND/person/day.
 Free guide for a group of 8 people or more.

 Phuoc Kieu Bronze-casting Village

-Aged more than 400 years old, and just located 20 kilometers away from Da Nang city, Phuoc Kieu Bronze-casting village is another site in Hoi An you can’t miss.
-There are still more than 100 workers of 30 families who still practicing bronze-casting handicraft.
-The place is known for making sophisticated bronze products such as musical instruments (gong, chieng), Dong Son copper drum, bells, statues and many other kinds as weapon, household items….
-Young travelers will absolutely love the statue collections of Greek zodiac gods.
+Aged more than 400 years old, and just located 20 kilometres away from Da Nang city, Phuoc Kieu Bronze-casting village is another site in Hoi An you can’t miss.
+There are still more than 100 workers of 30 families who still practising bronze-casting handicraft.
+The place is known for making sophisticated bronze products such as musical instruments (gong, Chieng), Dong Son copper drum, bells, statues and many other kinds as a weapon, household items….
+Young travellers will love the statue collections of Greek zodiac gods.

 Tra Que Vegetables Village

-Nested peacefully in Cam Ha commune, Hoi An, Tra Que vegetables village is a lovely place to enjoy countryside beauty.
-This little oasis is about 3 kilometers away from the center of Hoi on the Northwest.
+Nestled peacefully in Cam Ha commune, Hoi An, Tra Que vegetables village is a lovely place to enjoy countryside beauty.
+This little oasis is about 3 kilometres away from the centre of Hoi on the Northwest.
 The village has 220 farming households and 130 of that number doing crop rotation and intercropping every year.
 More than 20 species of vegetables and herbs are planted in Tra Que village, all fresh and flavorful.
 From soil preparation to fertilizer, environment protecting rules are applied strictly.
-So you don’t have to worry the vegetables’ healthiness.
-Come to Tra Que village, you will have chance to wear the farmer’s clothes, work on the fields and taste some of the vegetables cooked.
+So you don’t have to worry about the vegetables’ healthiness.
+Come to Tra Que village, you will have the chance to wear the farmer’s clothes, work on the fields and taste some of the vegetables cooked.